-A. Minimum of four (4) obstacles with horses to make a minimum of eight (8) jumps;
+- A. Minimum of four (4) obstacles with horses to make a minimum of eight (8) jumps;

-B. One change of direction is mandatory.
+- B. One change of direction is mandatory.

-3473.
+- 3473.
 Types of obstacles which may be used should be fences that simulate obstacles found in the hunting field, such as:

-A. Natural looking post and rail;
+- A. Natural looking post and rail;

+- B. Brush:

-- B. Brush; - C. Walls;
+- C. Walls;

-D. Coops
+- D. Coops

-E. Ascending boxes (not square);
+- E. Ascending boxes (not square);

-F. Triple bars and hog backs are prohibited;
+- F. Triple bars and hog backs are prohibited;

-G. Striped poles are not recommended.
+- G. Striped poles are not recommended.

-H. PVC poles are prohibited.
+- H. PVC poles are prohibited.

-3474.
+- 3474.
 The top element of all fences must be securely placed so that a slight rub will not cause a knockdown.
+It is recommended, but not required, to use FEI approved saftey cups of breakable pins in the schooling/warm up riding and on all fences in the show arena.

-3475.
+- 3475.
 Distance between fences is recommended to be in twelve (12') foot (3.5 meters) increments with the exception of some combinations: